map from Google Maps

 many birds, although egrets and Great Blue Herons, wild gooses, Green

-Herons, hawks and Muscovy and other ducks, even hummingbirds are seen in
+Herons, hawks and Muscovy and other ducks, pelicans (especially in the late evening), even hummingbirds are seen in

 the tall reeds by water's edge, although we've seen far fewer Muscovies around